gastonlucca/Gaston-Portfolio/README.md

 BENCHMARK​:

-How am I performing on the official KPIs?​
-What is my country’s ranking?
+How am I performing in relation to the official KPIs?​ What is my country’s ranking?

 Target audience: Sales manager by region /country